Angiomyofibroblastoma-like tumour of scrotum

 In males, they are seen in middle age to elderly patients between 45-75 years old.
 In the majority of cases it has an indolent and nonaggressive clinical course; however, in minority focal invasion and recurrence has been reported.

-superficial well circumscribed with gray-white to yellow-brown colour.
+These tumours appear as superficial well-circumscribed masses with a gray-white to yellow-brown colour.

-tumour cells are spindle cells with minimal atypia and mitosis
+Angiomyofibroblastoma-like tumours of scrotum demonstrate high vascularity and perivascular fibrinoid hyalinisation.
+The tumour cells are spindle cells with minimal atypia and low mitotic rate.

 Positive for vimentin and negative for S100, actin, and CD 34.